xcore/sw_motor_control/doc/quickstart/dsc-quickstart.rst

       - Connect a 24V power supply to the power section of the BLDC board.

-      - By default, the power board will provide power to the control board.
+   By default, the power board will provide power to the control board.
 Jumper J2 can be set to the alternative position to allow a separate 5V power supply to be provided to the control board.

-      - The default application will spin the motors using a field oriented control algorithm.
+   The default application will spin the motors using a field oriented control algorithm.
 The display will show the speed of each motor, and the demand speed of both.
 Buttons A and B will alter the demand speed for the system.

 Configuring the firmware
 ------------------------

   The default firmware comes from the application directory called **app_dsc_demo**.
 This is the dual axis FOC control algorithm.
-An alternative application, **app_basic_bldc**, is provided, which controls the motors using simple hall sector based commuation.
+An alternative application, **app_basic_bldc**, is provided, which controls the motors using simple hall sector based commutation.

   Selecting Ethernet or CAN control
     By default the software is set up to be controlled by the buttons around the LCD, and also by the ethernet interface.
     If CAN is a preferred choice of control, then the **app_dsc_demo\src\dsc_config.h** can be modified.
-The preprocessor macros **USE_ETH** and **USE_CAN** can be commented out as approriate to enable ethernet, CAN, or neither.
+The preprocessor macros **USE_ETH** and **USE_CAN** can be commented out as appropriate to enable ethernet, CAN, or neither.

   Changing the TCP/IP address
     By default the ethernet and TCP/IP interface has a statically allocated IP address of 169.254.0.1 (a link local IP address),